OnionIoT/documentation/docs/firmware/how-onion-builds-firmware.md

 import { GiscusDocComment } from '/src/components/GiscusComment';

-Onion's firmware is built based on the OpenWRT-22.03 firmware by using two different processes.
+Onion firmware based on OpenWRT 23.05 is built using two different processes. <!-- TODO: update with OPENWRT_VERSION variable -->

 **Process 1:**